15.09.20233 min

 Kotlin's late arrival into TIOBE's Top 20 prompted us to take a closer look at the TIOBE index itself.
 Spoiler: it has a major flaw.

 For the first time, Kotlin has made it to the top 20 of the TIOBE index.
-One can boldly ask - how so?
+One can boldly ask - why so late?
 After all, Kotlin is one of the most popular programming languages.
 The problem is not Kotlin or its users, the problem is the TIOBE index itself.

 Kotlin has been gaining popularity for several decent years now.
 Its biggest leap happened when Google chose it as the official language for native Android apps.
 It also gains more and more recognition on the backend, simplifying the development process, thanks to a more expressive syntax.

-Regarding the data in our IT Community Survey 2023, concerning knowledge of programming languages, Kotlin took 10th place - 7.4% of commercially working developers declared its knowledge.
+We've looked at the data in our IT Community Survey 2024, concerning knowledge of programming languages, Kotlin took 10th place - 7.1% of professional developers declared they use it at work regularly.
 In the StackOverflow Survey 2023, 9.7% of developers declared knowledge of Kotlin.
 This gave it the 15th position.

-In the TIOBE ranking, Kotlin has made it to the top 20 for the first time.
+In the TIOBE ranking, Kotlin has made it to the top 20 for the first time in 2023.
 Okay, maybe it would be nothing unusual if it weren't for the languages that rank higher than Kotlin.

-Something’s fishy here.
-None of these languages even appear near Kotlin, neither in our survey focused on the situation in Poland nor in the most global StackOverflow survey.
+None of these languages even appear near Kotlin, neither in our survey focused on the situation in Poland nor in the StackOverflow survey, nor any other industry survey or ranking.

 The TIOBE Programming Community Index is an indicator of the popularity of programming languages.
 The index is updated once a month.
 The ratings are based on the number of qualified engineers worldwide, courses, and third-party vendors.